tfxl/workbook_T2A1--B/TimothyLong_T2A1-B.md

 Indeed, this is predictable based on applying a logarithmic equation, given the Binary Search algorithm time complexity is O(log n).

-* For instance, log<sub>2</sub>(8) = 3, indicating that for any array of up to 8 elements, a Binary Search algorithm can find, or identify as absent, any element within 3 iterations.
+* For instance, log<sub>2</sub>(8) = 3, indicating that for any array of up to but not including 8 elements, a Binary Search algorithm can find, or identify as absent, any element within 3 iterations.
-* Applying log<sub>2</sub>(16) = 4 indicates that for any array up to 16 elements in length, a maximum 4 iterations will be required
+* Applying log<sub>2</sub>(16) = 4 indicates that for any array up to but not including 16 elements in length, a maximum 4 operations will be required
 * Thus an array of up to 10 elements will require, at most, 4 iterations, as exampled above.
 <br>

-A shorter method is to directly apply log<sub>2</sub>(10) which gives the answer 3.32 and that can be understood to thus require, at most, up to 4 steps to find any element, or show as absent, in an array of 10 elements.
+A shorter method is to directly apply log<sub>2</sub>(10) which gives 3.32 as the answer.
+By taking the floor (3) and adding one (3+1) means that at most, 4 operations will find any element, or show to be absent, in an array of 10 elements.

 * Thus, predictably, log<sub>2</sub>(20) = 4.32, means that in the worst case scenario, 5 steps are required to find any value, or prove it absent, from an array with 20 elements, which is also exampled above.

-Using the conversion from logarithms to exponents is also possible, showing that with up to 5 steps, a Binary Search can find, or identify as absent, any element of up to 32 elements, as follows: 2<sup>5</sup> = 32
+Using the conversion from logarithms to exponents is also possible, showing that with up to 5 steps, a Binary Search can find, or identify as absent, any element of up to but not including 32 elements, as follows: 2<sup>5</sup> = 32

 And for larger values, log<sub>2</sub>(1000000) = 19.93 calculates that for an array of up to 1 million elements in length, any element can be found, or shown as missing, using a Binary Search algorithm, in only 20 steps.

-Again, adjusting from logarithms to exponents, it can be shown that with 20 steps any element can be found, or identified as missing, by a Binary Search algorithm in an array of up to 1048576 elements in size, by the equation 2<sup>20</sup> = 1048576
+Again, adjusting from logarithms to exponents, it can be shown that with 20 steps any element can be found, or identified as missing, by a Binary Search algorithm in an array of up to but not including 1048576 elements in size, by the equation 2<sup>20</sup> = 1048576